BoergeSt/Lagrange-Mechanics/README.md

 ## Possible Scenarios and Example Implementations

 * Any kind of kombined mathematical pendulum like a double pendulum with varing string length and point mass.
 An example is implemented in double_pendulum.py and described in the quick start section.
-* A pendulum which is suspended from a trolley which can move freely on a static Line or Circle.
-An example of this is implemented in moving_pendulum.py
+* A pendulum which is suspended from a trolley which can move freely on a static Line or Circle. (example: moving_pendulum.py)
-* A pendulum propelled by a FixPoint or FixCircle which is moving on a predefined Path.
-An example of this is implemented in moving_anchor.py
+* A pendulum propelled by a FixPoint or FixCircle which is moving on a predefined Path. (example: moving_anchor.py)
+* Ideal springs as Connectors with variable length and therefore 2 gerneralized coordinates. (example: swinging_spring.py)
+* Ideal springs as connectors between two components without any own DOFs.
+For example a trolley on a line or circle which is connected via a spring to another fixpoint which attracts it. (example: restricted_spring.py)
 * Reasonably well approximations of solid connectors with uniform density.
 This can be achieved by using a great number of points uniformly distributed on the connector.
 But since the actual kinetic energy is of second order in case of a single pendulum one can use an order 2 quadrature rule for better approximations.
 In fact the following 3 point quadrature rule can reproduce a single solid pendulum perfectly.
 ```
 B = FixPoint()